Jeffrey McFadden

 • BMus, University of Western Ontario

-Jeffrey McFadden is the first ever graduate of the Doctor of Musical Arts degree program at the University of Toronto studying under Norbert Kraft.
-An Eaton Fellow, he completed his dissertation in 2010.
-It forms the basis of his groundbreaking book, Fretboard Harmony: Common-Practice Harmony on the Guitar, published in 2010 by Les Productions d’Oz.
+Jeffrey McFadden was the first ever graduate of the Doctor of Musical Arts degree program at the University of Toronto.
+His dissertation forms the basis of his groundbreaking book, Fretboard Harmony: Common-Practice Harmony on the Guitar, published in 2010 by Les Productions d’Oz.

-McFadden is Head of Guitar Studies and Associate Professor in the Faculty of Music, University of Toronto.
+McFadden is Associate Dean, Performance and Public Events, Head of Guitar Studies, and Professor, Teaching Stream, in the Faculty of Music, University of Toronto.
 A highly sought-after pedagogue and clinician, his students have garnered numerous Canadian and International awards and scholarships.
-He has worked with students at nearly every major University music program in Canada and many in the USA.
-He is a prolific arranger and has for many years curated the Royal Conservatory of Music Guitar Series with his colleague Robert Hamilton.

 Scholarly & Creative Works